Ecotrust/ocs-wp/app/plugins/featured-image-admin-thumb-fiat/README.md

 Featured Image Admin Thumbnails plugin enabled in the All Posts/All Pages views to display thumbnail images next to each post / page if one is present

-Adds a thumbnail image to an admin column for All Post/post types view (where supported) to inline set/change the featured image or post thumbnail.
+Adds inline thumbnail image to admin columns for All Post/post types view (where supported).
+Click to easily set/change the featured image for that content.

 ##Description

 When active this plugin adds a column to the All Posts/All Pages and where supported the All Custom Post Type admin views.
 This column, "Thumb", will display a thumbnail of the featured image or post thumbnail so you can easily determine the content that is missing an image.

-You can also change the thumb/image from the All Posts/All Pages/All Custom Post Type view without having to edit the post.
+You can also make inline edits that allow you to change the thumb/image from the All Posts/All Pages/All Custom Post Type view without having to edit the post.

 ###Installation